jennyrigsjo/login-to-read/README.md

 3. Find the 'Log In To Read' metabox in the quick edit panel or editor sidebar and check the option 'Require user login'.

 == Available admin options ==
+In Settings > Reading > Log In To Read:
 * Select the post types for which login requirement should be enabled (default 'post' and 'page').
 * Hide/show the 'Login To Read' column in the admin posts list.